1984 NBA draft: Legacy

 Alvin Robertson, the seventh pick, is the only other player from this draft who has won annual NBA awards as a player; he won both the Defensive Player of the Year Award and the Most Improved Player Award in 1986.
 He was also selected to one All-NBA Team, four All-Star Games, six consecutive All-Defensive Teams.
 Both Robertson and Olajuwon are among only four players in NBA history who have ever achieved the extremely rare feat of recording a quadruple double.

 Two other players from this draft, ninth pick Otis Thorpe and eleventh pick Kevin Willis, were also selected to one All-Star Game each.
-Willis also had one selection to the All-NBA Team.
+Thorpe won a championship in 1994 with the Rockets, while Willis won a championship in 2003 with the Spurs and also had one selection to the All-NBA Team.
 Rick Carlisle, the 70th pick, became a coach after ending his playing career and won the Coach of the Year Award in 2002 while coaching the Detroit Pistons.
 In 2011, he coached the Dallas Mavericks to an NBA Championship.

 The Trail Blazers selection of Sam Bowie (left) over future Hall of Famer Michael Jordan (right) would become a noteworthy moment in NBA draft history.

 The 1984 draft class is considered to be one of the best in NBA history as it produced five Hall of Famers and seven All-Stars.
 However, it was also marked by the Blazers' selection of Sam Bowie, considered one of the biggest draft busts in NBA history.
 It is believed that the Blazers picked Bowie over Michael Jordan because they already had an All Star shooting guard in Jim Paxson and a young shooting guard in Clyde Drexler, whom they drafted in the 1983 draft.
 Although Drexler went on to have a successful career, Bowie's career was cut short by injuries; he had missed two of the past three seasons in his college career as well.
 Despite having a 10-year career in the NBA and averaging 10.9 points and 7.5 rebounds per game, Bowie's career was interrupted by five leg surgeries, which limited him to 139 games in five years with the Blazers.